bvtterfly/replay/README.md

 ### Custom Policy

-Reply use Policy to determine whether a request is idempotent and whether the response should be recorded.
-By default, Reply includes and uses `StripePolicy` Policy.
+Replay use Policy to determine whether a request is idempotent and whether the response should be recorded.
+By default, Replay includes and uses `StripePolicy` Policy.
 To create your custom policy, you first need to implement the `\Bvtterfly\Replay\Contracts\Policy` contract:

 ```php